Medformatik/CrossDrop/README.md

 ### Why does this exist next to NearDrop?

 NearDrop is a Swift implementation of Nearby Share for macOS.
 It therefore only works on macOS.
-Crossdrop is a Flutter implementation of Nearby Share.
+CrossDrop is a Flutter implementation of Nearby Share.
 It serves the same purpose, but works on more platforms.
 This way, Nearby Share can also be used on Linux and iOS.

 ### Why not the other way around, i.e. AirDrop on Android?